brightigiemokha/bliss_fashion_world/README.md

    - I want to create Coupon for users
    - I want to be able to add / delete products in store
    - I want to delete user
+   - I want to add products / delete products for sale

 [Back to top ⇧](#Blissful-Fashion)